 You should put in a good effort in creating a whole group of pages targeting that main keyword.

-First, SaaS websites are usually small compared to eCommerce websites.
+First, B2B websites are usually small compared to eCommerce websites.
 Let’s say you have a homepage and a few product pages, and that’s it.

 But Google loves big websites.
 Big websites win the SEO game.

-So how to make a SaaS website bigger?
+So how to make a B2B website bigger?
 Well, blog content is a great way to do it.
 It scales easily so your website can grow in content.

 Second, writing in topic clusters lets you rank for many different keywords because you cover more ground.